AmarRai99/SQLAlchemy---Climate-Analysis/README.md

-# SQLAlchemy-Challenge
+# Climate Analysis

-# Unit 10 Homework: Surf’s Up

-# Before You Begin

-Create a new repository for this project called sqlalchemy-challenge.
-Do not add this homework to an existing repository.
+Created a new repository for this project called Climate Analysis.

 Clone the new repository to your computer.

-Add your Jupyter notebook and app.py to this folder.
+Added Jupyter notebook and app.py to this folder.
 These will be the main scripts to run for analysis.

-Push the changes to GitHub or GitLab.
+Pushed the changes to GitHub or GitLab.

 # Instructions